CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"Look within.
-Within is the fountain of good, and it will ever bubble up, if you will ever dig." - Marcus Aurelius</p>
+<p>"No man is free until he is a master of himself!!" - Epictetus</p>
 <!-- STOIC_QUOTE_END -->